Reasons for Renewing your Membership of the ANZASW

 The Aotearoa New Zealand Association of Social Workers (ANZASW) is your professional social work body in Aotearoa New Zealand, run by members for members; we understand the challenges that you face and provide services designed to empower and protect you.

 ANZASW operates on the premise that the social work profession is stronger together.
 Accordingly, solidarity is at the heart of everything we do.

 For more than half a century, we have fought tirelessly for social workers interests in the public arena, establishing ourselves as the leading voice for the profession in Aotearoa New Zealand, as well as the largest and most effective movement for social justice within the sector.

 Stand with us as we continue to promote human rights, social justice- and the profile of the social work profession itself.

 Voice of, and for, the Profession

 Members want the Association to be active in promoting the profession and advocating for social justice issues.
 We have therefore developed our advocacy capacity, expanding our ability to act as a principled, independent and effective voice in the public arena.

-ANZASW is guided by the Te Tiriti o Waitangi in applying this core principles in our work.
+ANZASW is guided by the Te Tiriti o Waitangi in applying these core principles in our work.
 We foster collaboration between members and seek to advance indigenous and non-indigenous best practice in social and community work.
 We also encourage the sharing of indigenous knowledge, wisdom and experience within the professional body.